phyloLearn/ML4Phylo/README.md

 # Instructions to train the neural model
 After having the dependencies and Seq-Gen ready, you can run the ML4Phylo scripts:

-You should open the command line through the console.bat present in the repo to set the necessary environment variable.
+In config.json file, you should checked first what device you're planning on using: "cpu" or "cuda". (default is "cuda") You should open the command line through the console.bat present in the repo to set the necessary environment variable.

 ## Simulate the trees